mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part II Getters/readme.md

 In the 90s there was a tendency to create a **double encapsulation** of attributes as an extreme approach on privacy.
 This means that, even from the private methods of an object, direct access to variables would be avoided.

-This practice does not generate any benefits.
+This practice doesn't generate any benefits.
 Adds unnecessary indirection, and expose setters and getters in languages ​​that have no distinction between **public** and **private** methods.

 In addition, it hides the **coupling** between an attribute and the direct methods that reference it, avoiding possible refactorings.